geemus/notes/houston_foresight/raw/intro.md

 * Manoa for Visioning

 # W14: Imagination to Action

 ## Reading: Leverage Points (Meadows)

+* leverage point - place within a complex system where a small shift in one thing can produce big changes in everything
+* It seems common that organizations know where the leverage point is, but misinterpret it and are pushing in the wrong direction.
+* Places to intervene in a system (in increasing order of effectiveness)
+  12. Constants, parameters, numbers (subsidies, taxes, standards).
+Can be important in the short term and to directly impacted people, but rarely change behavior.
+That said, critical parameters that impact things lower in the list can cause big changes.
+  11. The sizes of buffers and other stabilizing stocks, relative to their flows.
+Buffers can be very impactful, but are on the low end of the spectrum because they are so costly to change.
+  10. The structure of material stocks and flows (such as transport networks, population age structures).
+The only way to fix a system that is laid out wring is to rebuild it, but often you can't (too slow/expensive).
+   9. The length of delays, relative to the rate of system change.
+Feedback and/or response delays are common causes of oscillations.
+More critical relative to rates of change in system state the feedback loop is trying to control.
+Can be powerful to change, but this is often difficult or impossible (easier to alter rate of change).
+   8. The strength of negative feedback loops, relative to the impacts they are trying to correct against.
+Strength of negative feedback loop is critical relative to the impact it is designed to correct.
+   7. The gain around driving positive feedback loops.
+Usually more powerful than adjusting negative feedback loops.
+   6. The structure of information flows (who does and does not have access to what kinds of information).
+Missing feedback is a common cause of system malfuction, adding or restoring information can be a powerful intervention.
+May stem from human tendency to avoid accountability for our own decisions.
+   5. The rules of the system (such as incentives, punishments, constraints).
+Understand the rules and who has power over them to understand deepest malfunctions of systems.
+   4. The power to add, change, evolve, or self-organize system structure.
+Ability to change things earlier on the list, known in systems lingo as self-organization.
+This ability to evolve creates great resilience.
+   3. The goals of the system.
+Important as it tends to twist everything lower to serve it.
+   2. The mindset or paradigm out of which the system -- its goals, structures, rules, delays, parameters -- arises.
+Can be very powerful, and fast at individual level, but very slow/hard at largere and societal levels.
+   1. The power to transcend paradigms.
+If no one paradigm is right, you can choose whatever will help acheive your purpose.
+* terms
+  * state of the system is whatever standing stock is of importance
+  * inflows increase the stock, outflows decrease it
+  * parameters is how much of a discrepancy changes things and how fast.
+  * buffers are large stabilizing stocks (such that changes will be more gradual).
+Bigger buffers can stabilize systems, but if it is too big the system becomes too slow and inflexible (and can be expensive to maintain).
+* list is tentative and order is slithery, everything has exceptions.
+Magical leverage points are not easily accessible, even if we know where they are and what direction to push.

 ## Lecture

 # W15: The Future of Futures
 ## Reading: APF The Future of Futures, pp 25-46
 ## Reading: Futures 2.0 (Pang)